Satellite map of Africa

 Location of Africa on the world map

 Africa is the world's second-largest and second-most populous continent after Asia.
 At about 30.3 million km2 (11.7 million square miles) including adjacent islands, it covers 20% of Earth's land area and 6% of its total surface area.
 With 1.4 billion people0 as of 2021, it accounts for about 18% of the world's human population.
-Africa's population is the youngest amongst all the continents; the median age in 2012 was 19.7, when the worldwide median age was 30.4.
+Africa's population is the youngest among all the continents; the median age in 2012 was 19.7, when the worldwide median age was 30.4.
 Despite a wide range of natural resources, Africa is the least wealthy continent per capita and second-least wealthy by total wealth, ahead of Oceania.
 Scholars have attributed this to different factors including geography, climate, corruption, colonialism, the Cold War, and neocolonialism.
 Despite this low concentration of wealth, recent economic expansion and the large and young population make Africa an important economic market in the broader global context.
-Africa has a large quantity of natural resources and food resources, including diamonds, sugar, salt, gold, iron, cobalt, uranium, copper, bauxite, silver, petroleum, natural gas and cocoa beans, and tropical fruit.
+Africa has a large quantity of natural resources and food resources, including diamonds, sugar, salt, gold, iron, cobalt, uranium, copper, bauxite, silver, petroleum, natural gas, cocoa beans, and.

 Africa straddles the equator and the prime meridian.
 It is the only continent to stretch from the northern temperate to the southern temperate zones.
 The majority of the continent and its countries are in the Northern Hemisphere, with a substantial portion and a number of countries in the Southern Hemisphere.
-Most of the continent lies in the tropics, except for a large part of Western Sahara, Algeria, Libya and Egypt, the northern tip of Mauritania, and the entire territories of Morocco, Ceuta, Melilla, and Tunisia which in turn are located above the tropic of Cancer, in the northern temperate zone.
+Most of the continent lies in the tropics, except for a large part of Western Sahara, Algeria, Libya and Egypt, the northern tip of Mauritania, and the entire territories of Morocco, Ceuta, Melilla, and Tunisia, which in turn are located above the tropic of Cancer, in the northern temperate zone.
 In the other extreme of the continent, southern Namibia, southern Botswana, great parts of South Africa, the entire territories of Lesotho and Eswatini and the southern tips of Mozambique and Madagascar are located below the tropic of Capricorn, in the southern temperate zone.

 Africa is highly biodiverse; it is the continent with the largest number of megafauna species, as it was least affected by the extinction of the Pleistocene megafauna.
 However, Africa also is heavily affected by a wide range of environmental issues, including desertification, deforestation, water scarcity, and pollution.
 These entrenched environmental concerns are expected to worsen as climate change impacts Africa.
 The UN Intergovernmental Panel on Climate Change has identified Africa as the continent most vulnerable to climate change.